ASGRC 522 Financial Code

 2. Once the budget is adopted, the committee is responsible for:

-1. Recommending to the Senate appropriate action/policies on all requests for 522 Funds;
+a.
+Recommending to the Senate appropriate actions/policies on all requests for 522 Funds;

-2. Approving initial club funding according to club policy;
+b.
+Approving initial club funding according to the club policy;

 Section 7 – Emergency and Capital Project Fund